Haidee Wasson, PhD

-Haidee Wasson's published work concentrates on cinema, but explores the broader relations among moving images, technology, art, and culture.
-Her recent work focuses on film technologies, with a particular interest in the ways that the museum, industry, and the military have provided platforms for new ideas about, and uses of, cinema.
-Her most recent book Everyday Movies (University of California Press, 2021) is the winner of the prestigious Katherine Singer Kovacs "Best Book" Prize, awarded by the Society for Cinema and Media Studies.
+Haidee Wasson's published work concentrates on cinema but explores the broader relations among moving images, technology, art, and culture.
+Her recent work focuses on portable film technologies, with a particular interest in the ways that the museum, industry, and the military have provided platforms for new ideas about, and uses of, cinema.
+Her latest book Everyday Movies (University of California Press, 2021) is the winner of the prestigious Katherine Singer Kovacs "Best Book" Prize, awarded by the Society for Cinema and Media Studies.
 This book was also a shortlisted finalist for the Krasna Kraus Award for Best Book in Film Studies.
-Everyday Movies examines the history of portable projectors and their importance for expanding what films look like, how they have been seen, what they were for, and why we watch them.
+Everyday Movies examines the history of portable film projectors and their importance for expanding what films look like, how they have been seen, what they were for, and why we watch them.
 This book, in particular, argues that portable projections have long overshadowed movie theaters in number, scale and scope, serving as the site wherein the vast majority of movies have been encountered throughout the 20th Century.
 Small projectors helped to make movies a normalized element of everyday life, and hence far more than occasional events marked off by big-screen magic.
 Small-gauge film formats enabled a radical diversification of film languages, from non-fiction to experimental, from science films to pornography.
 She lectures internationally on these and other subjects.
 She is currently working on several projects related to the 100-year history of 16mm film (1923 - 2023) and other small film formats.

 Dr. Wasson has won numerous awards and research grants including Doctoral, Post-Doctoral and Faculty grants from the Social Sciences and Humanities Research Council of Canada, the Fulbright Foundation, and the McKnight Landgrant Foundation.
 In 2015, she was named a University Research Fellow, Concordia University.
 In 2017, she was awarded the distinguished Service Award from the Society for Cinema and Media Studies as well as the Provost's Circle of Distinction Award, Concordia University, for her career accomplishments.
 She was won five national and international prizes for her scholarship.